ghermans/suitecrm_laravel/CONTRIBUTING.md

 2. Please make an individual commit for each pull request.
 3. Please search previous suggestions before making a new one.
 4. Keep descriptions short and simple.
+5. Add the "In progress" label when you are working on a bug/feature.

 # SuiteCRM demo server